Skip to main content

 This foundation degree in Floristry Design is focused on developing your knowledge and understanding of a broad range of floristry skills and techniques, supported with essential theoretical studies.

 The programme is designed to help you gain a firm understanding of essential commercial floristry skills and to give you the ability to develop these skills further, becoming confident with contemporary techniques and a wide range of approaches to floristry design.
-The will experience a real life work environment for a learn whilst doing approach, allowing your development of enterprise and entrepreneurial skills.
+There will experience a real-life work environment for a learn whilst doing approach, allowing your development of enterprise and entrepreneurial skills.

 British Floristry Association